 country on an island at the E end of the Mediterranean, south of Turkey: colonized by Phoenicians and ancient Greeks; at various times ruled by Persian, Roman, Ptolemaic, Byzantine, & Ottoman Empires: formerly a British territory, it became independent in 1960 & a member of the Commonwealth in 1961: 3,572 sq mi (9,251 sq km); pop.
 714,000; cap.
 Nicosia

 An island country in the eastern Mediterranean Sea south of Turkey.
 Site of an ancient Neolithic culture, the island was settled by Phoenicians c.
-800 B.C. and thereafter fell successively to the Assyrians, Egyptians, Persians, Macedonian Greeks, Egyptians again, and finally Romans (58 B.C.).
-The Byzantines controlled it from A.D.
-395 until 1191, when it was captured by Richard I of England during the Third Crusade.
-Venice annexed it in 1489, Turkey conquered it in 1571, and Great Britain proclaimed its sovereignty in 1914.
-Cyprus became independent in 1960, but large-scale fighting between Greek and Turkish Cypriots led to the installment of a UN peacekeeping force in 1965.
-In 1974 Turkey invaded Cyprus and established a separate Turkish state in the northern part.
-Nicosia is the capital and the largest city.
-Population: 788,000.
+800 BC and thereafter fell successively to the Assyrians, Egyptians, Persians, Macedonian Greeks, and finally Romans (58 BC).
+The Byzantines controlled it from AD 395 until 1191, when it was captured by Richard I of England during the Third Crusade.
+Venice annexed it in 1489, Turkey conquered it in 1571, and Great Britain annexed it in 1914.
+Cyprus became independent in 1960, but large-scale fighting between Greek and Turkish Cypriots led to the installment of a UN peacekeeping force in 1964.
+In 1974 Turkey invaded Cyprus and established a de facto independent Turkish state in the northern part of the island.
+Nicosia is the capital of Cyprus and the largest city.